A beautifully renovated flat in the heart of Chelsea offered lively cafes, posh boutiques and chic weekend markets.

 The flat itself is a dream.
 Natural hues and a minimalist decor offer a calm, serene vibe.
 The owner, an avid traveller, has a collection of items gathered from various parts of the world.
 We loved the fact that each of these items on display holds a story from some past adventure.

 Chelsea, one of London’s 32 boroughs, first became famous during the Swinging Sixties.
-It became the hotspot for a youth-driven cultural revolution of artists, punks and hippies.
+It was the hotspot for a youth-driven cultural revolution of artists, punks and hippies.
 Popular bands like The Beatles and The Rolling Stones made it a regular haunt.
-Today, its famed Bohemian vibe is a distant memory among the impeccable pastel townhomes lining the streets.
+Today, its famed Bohemian vibe is a distant memory among the impeccable pastel townhomes and chic boutiques lining the streets.

 As one of London’s most sought-after neighborhoods, Chelsea has so much to offer, you could easily spend all of your time here.